The Chool Bus (ch12)

 “Well… i guess that’s it for the skipper.
 I think i’m next,” said Jack.
 “We’ll see ya’ll in the morning.”

-Billie made her way to the back of the Chool Bus to brush her teeth and whatever else she does before settling into her sleeping birth.
+Billie made her way to the back of the Chool Bus to brush her teeth and whatever else she does before settling into her sleeping berth.
 Buck, feeling a bit self conscious still waited for everyone to get settled before heading that way himself.
 He pulled out his phone and checked his emails while Billie did her thing.
 Within a few moments the Forks were off to a painted desert dreamland.

 NEXT WEEK:

-The Forks spend a day among the bougie natives of Park City and Professor T. receives some troubling news from home.
+The Forks spend a day among the bougie natives of Park City and Professor T receives some troubling news from home.

 The Chool Bus (ch8)